Call for Abstracts

 We will be using an electronic form for all abstract submissions.
 The form can be found at:

-Abstracts must not have been submitted to a journal for publication, published previously or presented at a national or regional meeting prior to the 2019 Chapter meeting.
+Abstracts must not have been submitted to a journal for publication, published previously or presented at a national or regional meeting prior to the 2020 meeting.
 Accepted abstracts will be published in the conference program booklet.

-The Program Committee looks forward to receiving your abstract by November 30, 2018.
-We hope to hear from you soon and look forward to seeing you in New York City, April 25–27, 2019.
+The Program Committee looks forward to receiving your abstract by December 2, 2019.
+We hope to hear from you soon and look forward to seeing you in Milwaukee, Wisconsin April 23–25, 2020.